Frequently Asked Questions

 Should cast iron smoke when seasoning?

 Yes, although you shouldn’t be using so much oil that it is billowing smoke.
 A very thin layer of oil is sufficient; some people advise using so little that you can barely tell that it’s there.
-We would suggest putting a drop of oil in your pan, before wiping it around with a piece of kitchen roll.
+We would suggest putting a drop of oil in your pan, before wiping it around with a piece of kitchen roll or heat-proof brush.
 Your pan shouldn’t be shiny and be dripping with oil; use as little as you can while ensuring the entirety of the pan surface is covered.
 All our raw cast iron pans come pre-seasoned, so you would simply be re-seasoning periodically.

 Should cast iron smoke when cooking?